 Furthermore, studies suggest that avoiding nighttime eating can help synchronize our metabolism and physiology with our circadian rhythms.
 When I was growing up, farmers would say “eat like a king (or queen!) for breakfast, a prince for lunch and a pauper for dinner.”
 Limiting meals to a 6-8 hour window that ends before 6 PM might be a healthy approach for many of us.

 There are so many pressures in modern times, especially on women but increasingly on men, around diet and body image.
 Intermittent fasting can be a strategy for health for many people, but those who have a history of eating disorders might want to approach it cautiously.

-People with any serious health condition should NOT fast without discussing it first with their health care professional.
+Anyone with a serious illness should NOT fast without talking first with their health care professional.
 Fasting is not recommended during pregnancy, while breastfeeding or for children without medical supervision.